Chasmiccoder/seashell/README.md

 NEED to do error handling with perror

 The user can type in any command, including, ./a.out, which starts a new process out of your shell program.
 (Testing is left)

+We can reduce redundancy/modularize more.
+E.g. init_ls_flag_bitmap and init_discover_flag_bitmap do the same thing.

+create a function that processes the paths before feeding them directly.
+This is to account for using ~/ as the shell directory

+study links

+### Potential future bugs
+Multiple commands with ; might get messed up because of same var names